-In response to a severe frontal impact, the SRS airbag works together with the seat belt to prevent or reduce injury by inflating, in order to decrease the likelihood of the driver's head or chest directly hitting the steering wheel.
+In response to a severe frontal impact, the SRS airbag works together with the seat belt to help preventing or reduce injury by inflating, in order to decrease the likelihood of the driver's head or chest directly hitting the steering wheel.

 This indicator comes on when the ignition key is turned to the "ACC" or "ON" position.
 It goes off after about 6 seconds.
-This means the SRS airbag is operating properly.
+This means the SRS airbags are operating properly.

-The SRS airbag warning light system monitors the airbag sensor assembly, inflator, warning light, interconnecting wiring and power sources.
+The SRS airbag warning light system monitors the airbag sensor assembly, inflators, warning light, interconnecting wiring and power sources